seqscope/NovaScope/docs/installation/requirement.md

 ## Preparing Reference Genomes

-The reference genome for the species of interest must be downloaded and indexed for alignment.
-[STARsolo](https://github.com/alexdobin/STAR) accepts the reference genomes prepared by [cellranger](https://www.10xgenomics.com/support/software/cell-ranger).
-Therefore, one of the simplest ways is to download the reference genome from the [cellranger download](https://www.10xgenomics.com/support/software/cell-ranger/downloads) page.
+To align sequences, download and index the reference genome for your species.
+[STARsolo](https://github.com/alexdobin/STAR) accepts reference genomes prepared by [cellranger](https://www.10xgenomics.com/support/software/cell-ranger).
+One of the easiest ways is to download the genome from the [cellranger download page](https://www.10xgenomics.com/support/software/cell-ranger/downloads).

-Given STAR index packaged by the [cellranger download](https://www.10xgenomics.com/support/software/cell-ranger/downloads) is outdated and will not be compatible with the latest version of STARsolo, we recommend indexing it using the latest version of STARsolo.
-For human and mouse, we provided examples below to prepare the reference genome.
-For other species, please follow the instructions provided by [cellranger](https://www.10xgenomics.com/support/software/cell-ranger/downloads) or [STARsolo](https://github.com/alexdobin/STAR) to prepare the reference genome.
+However, the STAR index from cellranger may be outdated and incompatible with the latest STARsolo version.
+We recommend indexing it using the latest STARsolo.
+For human and mouse, see the examples below.
+For other species, follow the instructions from [cellranger](https://www.10xgenomics.com/support/software/cell-ranger/downloads) or [STARsolo](https://github.com/alexdobin/STAR).

-Please note that this indexing process will take A LOT OF TIME, typically a few to several hours.
+Note: This indexing process takes several hours.

 ???+ Mouse
 	The recommended reference genome for mouse is GRCm39.

 	```bash
 	## download the reference genome package